Clear and healthy vision is essential for a child’s physical development, academic success, and overall well-being.

 While not an exhaustive list, here are some of the common vision problems seen in children.

-- Myopia, also known as “nearsighted”, means your child can see objects well up close, but has problems seeing objects in the distance, like a blackboard.
-Myopia can be progressive, meaning that the prescription gets worse every year, and if a child has progressive myopia, this can mean a higher risk of developing eye disease later in their life.
+- Myopia, also known as “nearsighted,” means your child can see objects well up close but has problems seeing objects in the distance, like a blackboard.
+Myopia can be progressive, meaning that the prescription gets worse every year.
+If a child has progressive myopia, this can mean a higher risk of developing eye diseases later in their life.
 At Walter Eye Clinic, we offer solutions to control progressive myopia in children, so that it doesn’t get any worse.

-- Hyperopia, also known as “farsighted”, means your child can see objects well in the distance, such as a blackboard, but has problems seeing objects up close to read.
+- Hyperopia, also known as “farsighted,” means your child can see objects well in the distance, such as a blackboard, but has problems seeing objects up close such as a book.